admiralyeoj/resume/resume.md

 <p class="date">July 2024 - Current</p>

-- **API integration**: Helped create integration with 3rd party software and services.
+- Using PHP, Javascript and MySQL, CSS to create custom WordPress themes and plugins to create robust websites.
+Using Rest APIs and GraphQL to create functionality and integration with 3rd party software and services (e.g., Google APIs, Salesforce, Keap) to ensure the clients needs were met.
-- **Problem Solving & Debugging**: Helped debug issues with websites to resolve bugs.
+- Worked with clients to identify, debug and fix issues to ensure optimal performance
-- **Custom Wordpress functionality**: Working with front end developers, I help create custom functionality needed for Custom Themes and Plugins in different Websites and Location Finders.
+- Working with front end developers, I help create custom functionality needed for Custom Themes and Plugins in different Websites and Web apps.

-**Technologies used:** Using PHP, Javascript and MySQL, to create custom WordPress themes and plugins to create robust websites.
-Using Rest APIs and GraphQL to create functionality and integration to different CRMs like Zoho and Salesforce.
+- Collaborated with clients to manage expectations and ensure deadlines were met, contributing to the smooth execution of the project.

 ### Senior Software Engineer